mongodb/specifications/source/sessions/driver-sessions.rst

     * Capture the command sent to the server
     * Assert that the command sent to the server does not have an ``lsid`` field

-6. Client-side cursor that exhausts the results on the initial query immediately returns implicit session to pool.
+6. Client-side cursor that exhausts the results on the initial query immediately returns the implicit session to pool.
     * Insert two documents into a collection
     * Execute a find operation on the collection and iterate past the first document